 Join the 10 Million Black Vegan Women Movement

-Our goal is to help one million black women go vegan each year for the next ten years so we can change our health paradigm now and for generations to come.
+Our goal is to help 10 million black women go vegan to change our health paradigm now and for generations to come.

 Imagine the impact on ourselves, our families, our communities and our world when 10 million black women go vegan.